blablabananarama/thesis/README.md

 ## Acknowledgments

 The initial file and directory structure of this project was developed by a group of participants in the Reproducible Science Curriculum Workshop, held at [NESCent] in December 2014.
 The structure is based on, and heavily follows the one proposed by [Noble 2009], with a few but small modifications.
 The [original repository] has been [modified] by Martin Engqvist and the one presented here differs in some ways.
+Additional modifictations have been added by Jonas Sindlinger.

 [modified]: https://github.com/EngqvistLab/reproducible-research-init
 [NESCent]: http://nescent.org